Generalizable Coarse-to-Fine Robot Manipulation via Language-Aligned 3D Keypoints: Experiments

 \paragraph{Main Results}

 The evaluation results on GemBench are summarized in \Cref{table:gembench}, reporting the average success rate for tasks at each generalization level.
 The detailed success rate for each task are recorded in \Cref{appendix:gembench detailed results}.
 The experimental results demonstrate the strong generalization ability of our method to novel tasks and object variations, as indicated by the performance gain on Level-2, Level-3, and Level-4 tasks.
 Our method achieves an overall success rate 12\% higher than prior state-of-the-art method \citep{bridgevla}.
 Notably, this improvement is obtained using only 20 trajectories per task variation for training, significantly fewer than the 100 trajectories used by other baselines.
 Furthermore, our design leads to substantial performance gain on the most challenging Level-4 tasks, where several baselines methods fail consistently.
+We also include an experiments on the effects of using different number of trajectories in \Cref{appendix:additional ablation}.

 \paragraph{Ablation} We further experimentally validate the design choice for both coarse task planner and fine-grained action predictor on GemBench.
-The configurations are detailed below and corresponding results are presented in \Cref{table:ablation}. \begin{enumerate}[leftmargin=0pt, itemindent=*, label=\arabic*)] \item \tb{Base} In the base version (corresponding to Exp ID 1), the coarse task planner is trained with only the robot trajectories to predict step instruction and the corresponding keypoints.
+The configurations are detailed below and corresponding results are presented in \Cref{table:ablation}.
+A specific ablation on the inputs of the fine-grained action predictor is include in \Cref{appendix:additional ablation}. \begin{enumerate}[leftmargin=0pt, itemindent=*, label=\arabic*)] \item \tb{Base} In the base version (corresponding to Exp ID 1), the coarse task planner is trained with only the robot trajectories to predict step instruction and the corresponding keypoints.
 We use this version as a baseline to ablate our method. \item \tb{Object Reasoning} To adapt the pre-trained VLM for 3D keypoint prediction, we introduce a structured reasoning procedure where the model first localizes task-relevant objects before predicting the step instruction and its corresponding keypoint.
 We evaluate the efficacy of this object position reasoning in Exp ID 2.
 A comparison with the base model (Exp ID 1) reveals a performance improvement on Level-2 and Level-3 tasks, indicating enhanced generalization to object variations.

 \item \tb{Language Plan Reasoning} The proposed task decomposition enables a two-round conversation, where a language plan is first generated through textual reasoning, followed by keypoint prediction.
 This approach also permits the inclusion of additional language plans during training to enhance compositional generalization.
 Compared to the base model (Exp ID 1), this version shows improvements on Level 3 and Level 4 tasks, demonstrating stronger generalization to novel task variations.